|Alma Mater:||Oregon State|

 She joined UND after spending a year as an assistant coach at Western Oregon, helping the Wolves to their second Great Northwest Athletic Conference title and a 2014 NCAA DII Tournament appearance.
 Prior to starting her coaching career, Kutz was a four-year letterwinner at Oregon State, where she helped the Beavers to two NCAA DI tournament appearances.

-Kutz began her coaching career this past season at Western Oregon University.
+Kutz began her coaching career at Western Oregon University.
 During the 2014 season, the Wolves posted a 34-23 record and captured the GNAC regular-season championship with an 18-6 record.
 In the GNAC tournament, WOU claimed the title and NCAA Div.
 II tournament berth, where they defeated Sonoma State (Calif.) in the west regional before bowing out to Cal Baptist.

 During her year at Western Oregon, the team broke the program record for most wins in a single season (34).
 That was just one of the many records set by that year's WOU team, as the 2014 Wolves also set single-season records in runs scored (318), hits (495), RBI (277), assists (551) and double plays (29).